shubhamkumarjha123/py_codes/folder/_Iterate and add prev.md

-# Given a range of the first 50 numbers, Iterate from the start number to the end number, and In each iteration print the sum of the current number and previous number
+# Given a range of the first 50 numbers, Iterate from the start number to the end number, and In each iteration print the sum of the current number and previous no.

 ```python